rancher/api-spec/specification.md

 ----------------------------------------

+# Examples #
+Examples demonstrate a hypothetical file storage API.
+Only the relevant HTTP request and response information is shown, additional standard HTTP headers will be present in a real request.
+Examples generally show JSON request and responses, but several [request](#format) types are available and other [response](#format) types may be defined in the future.

 # Terminology #
 **REST:**
 A **RE**presentational **S**tate **T**ransfer service is a style of API where a client makes HTTP requests to manipulate resources identified by the request URL.
 RESTful services are stateless, so no session state is stored on the server between requests.
 Each requests contains all the information needed to service that request.